 Recipe Overview

-Why you’ll love it: stuffed acorn squash is a flavorful and nutritious fall side dish or light meal.
-It looks impressive, too!
+Why you’ll love it: This stuffed acorn squash recipe filled with farro, sausage, tender apples, dried cherries, and melty cheddar is a delicious mix of sweet and savory.
+Stuffed acorn squash is a flavorful fall side dish or light meal.

 Servings: 6